matias-hhh/carma/README.md

 ##Getting started

 First thing we need to do is make a subclass from the View.
-The subclass needs to have at least one method, renderItem, which is used by the parent class to turn the view item data into html:
+The subclass needs to have at least one method, renderItem.
+RenderItem is used internally by the view every time a view item is added to the view to form the actual markup from the data.
+It works essentially as a template for the view item:

 ```js